EndPointCorp/end-point-blog/2020/03/17/serialization-issues-spring-rest.html.md

 Pretty-printing in Jackson is disabled by default.
 By enabling `SerializationFeature.INDENT_OUTPUT` in the `ObjectMapper` configuration pretty-print output is enabled (as in the example below).
 Normally a custom `ObjectMapper` is not necessary for setting the pretty-print configuration.
 In some cases, however, like one case of mine in a recent customer project, this configuration might be necessary.

 For example, passing a URL parameter can enable pretty-printing.
-In this case having a custom `ObjectMapper` with pretty-print enabled and keeping the default `ObjectMapper` of `MappingJackson2HttpMessageConverter` as-is could be a better option.
+In this case having a custom `ObjectMapper` with pretty-print enabled and keeping the default `ObjectMapper` of `MappingJackson2HttpMessageConverter` as is could be a better option.

 ```java
 public class CustomHttpMessageConverter extends MappingJackson2HttpMessageConverter {